Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_14/Lecture_14.md

 - Training set: optimize DNN parameters
 - Test set: optimize regularization
-- Validation set: [optional] can be used to adjust the hyperparameters of the network
+- Validation set [optional]: can be used to adjust the hyperparameters of the network

 ---
 class: center, middle